 June 10, 2025, 3:13 am | Read time: 4 minutes

-The name “rose rust” is quite fitting: Pustules resembling rust on the underside of rose leaves indicate this fungal disease. myHOMEBOOK explains how to distinguish this disease from other fungal infections, how effective prevention works, and what to do in serious cases.
+The name “rose rust” is quite fitting: pustules resembling rust on the underside of rose leaves indicate this fungal disease. myHOMEBOOK explains how to distinguish this disease from other fungal infections, how to effectively prevent it, and what actions to take if it occurs.

 If you have roses in your garden, you likely agree: Fungal pathogens love the most romantic of all flowers.
 Rose rust (Phragmidium mucronatum) is one of the most common fungal diseases affecting roses, alongside powdery mildew, black spot, and gray mold.
 We explain here what rose rust looks like, what you can do to prevent your roses from getting sick, and what to do if the disease has already struck.